rendani44/Enterprise-IT-Support-Service-Desk-Operations-Homelab/active-directory-identity-and-organisational-unit-management /README.md

 ## Step 3: Creating User Accounts

 With the security groups created, I then created user accounts for individuals who would be part of the domain.
-Inside the **Users OU**, I added new users by selecting **New → User** and entering the required information, including first name, last name, and user logon name.
+Inside the **Users OU**, I added new users by selecting **New-User** and entering the required information, including first name, last name, and user logon name.

 Each account was configured with a secure password, and I enabled the option **“User must change password at next logon”** to follow best security practices.
 This mirrors real-world onboarding procedures used in professional IT environments.